-The following syllabus prepared with these perspectives will be spread over a period of one year.
+The following syllabus prepared with these perspectives will be spread over a period of one Semester.

-1. Freedom of Organization And Certain Key Concepts

-1.1 Definitions: "Trade Union", "Trade Dispute" - Kinds of Trade Disputes T.U.
+- 1. Freedom of Organization And Certain Key Concepts (08 Hours) - 1.1 Definitions: "Trade Union", "Trade Dispute" Kinds of Trade Disputes T.U.
 Act, 1926 and "Industry", "Industrial Dispute" I.D.
 Act, 1947-Comparison in the light of relevant case law

-1.2 "Trade Unionism" - Essence of - Reference to the Preamble of the Indian Constitution and the relevant Directive Principles of State Policy.

-- 1.3.
-Trade Union Objects Methods adopted by Trade Unions for accomplishing their objects. - 1.4 International norms: Right to Association of industrial and unorganized labour.
-Right to Association Indian Perspectives: Constitutional and legal aspects Art.
+- 1.2 "Trade Unionism" Essence of Reference to the Preamble of the Indian Constitution and the relevant Directive Principles of State Policy. - Trade Union Objects Methods adopted by Trade Unions for accomplishing their objects. - 1.4 International norms: Right to Association of industrial and unorganized labour.
+Right to Association Indian Perspectives: Constitutional and legal aspects - Art.
 19 (1) (c), case law discussing whether the Right to form a Union carries with it the concomitant rights to Recognition, Collective Bargaining and strike.

-2. Trade Unions: Historical Perspectives
+2. Trade Unions: Historical Perspectives (07 Hours)

-- 2.1 A brief history of the British Trade Union Movement to highlight the travails of Trade Unions in the Laissez faire era, with reference to landmark decisions of the English courts - 2.2 History of the Indian Trade Union Movement Major Trade Union federations in India, their objects and political affiliations Political fund of Trade Unions - 2.3 Registration of Trade Unions Cancellation/Withdrawal ofRegistration certificate Relevant case law - 2.4 Rule Book of Trade Unions: Importance of and judicial interpretations bearing upon Rule Book
+- 2.1 A brief history of the British Trade Union Movement to highlight the travails of Trade Unions in the Laissez faire era, with reference to landmark decisions of the English courts - 2.2 History of the Indian Trade Union Movement Major Trade Union federations in India, their objects and political affiliations - Political fund of Trade Unions - 2.3 Registration of Trade Unions Cancellation/Withdrawal of Registration certificate - Relevant case law - 2.4 Rule Book of Trade Unions: Importance of and judicial interpretations bearing upon Rule Book

-3. Advantages of Registered Trade Unions
+3. Advantages of Registered Trade Unions (10 Hours)